 Quietly stand the horses,

 Drinking the cooling flood.

-In the third stanza it appears as if the speaker’s plea to Apollo to travel to the arms of Tethys worked.
+In the third stanza, it appears as if the speaker’s plea to Apollo to travel to the arms of Tethys worked.
 The god is now described as jumping “Swiftly from” his “flaming chariot.”
 He has quickened his pace in the way the speaker hoped he would and is now alongside the sea.
-The god jumps into Tethys’ arms and Cupid, the god of love, desire and affection, “the reins takes.”
+The god jumps into Tethys’ arms and Cupid, the god of love, desire, and affection, “the reins takes.”

 It is Cupid who is now in charge of the situation.
-Apollo has yielded his power in favour of love, allowing Cupid the upper hand.
+Apollo has yielded his power in favor of love, allowing Cupid the upper hand.
 Nearby to where these gods are interacting with one another stand the horses.
 They are cooling themselves with a drink of water, resting until they are needed again.